Global Product Manager Salary Guide: Where Do PMs Earn the Most? (June 2026)

 Does a "Senior Product Manager" title mean the same thing everywhere?

-No. Title inflation is common.
-A "Senior PM" in a small UK agency might only have the responsibilities (and pay) of a "Mid-Level PM" at a large US tech firm.
-Always look at the scope of the role (product complexity, P&L ownership) rather than just the title.
+No. Title inflation is incredibly common across the tech industry.
+A "Senior PM" in a small UK design agency might only handle the strategic responsibilities (and command the pay) of a "Mid-Level PM" at a large US tech firm.

-How does purchasing power (PPP) affect these comparisons?
+How does purchasing power (PPP) affect these regional comparisons?

 Are remote salaries normalized globally?

-Generally, no. Most companies pay based on the local cost of labor, not the company's headquarters.
-However, top-tier talent can often negotiate "location-agnostic" pay or a premium for working US hours from other regions.
+However, top-tier PM talent with specialized skills (like AI integration) can often negotiate "location-agnostic" pay structures or secure a heavy premium for working US hours from international regions.